-Merissa Khurma is the program manager of the Middle East Program at the Wilson Center.
+Merissa Khurma is the program director of the Middle East Program at the Wilson Center.
 She was a non-resident fellow in the International Security program at New America.
 She has leadership experience working in a range of development projects in the Middle East that focused on economic development, the Syrian refugee crisis, education, youth, gender development, and governance.
 Additionally, Khurma served as director of the Office of Jordan’s Prince Ali Bin Al Hussein (2010- 2013) and as press attaché and director of the Information Bureau at the Embassy of Jordan in Washington, D.C.
 (2003-2010).
 Khurma has a master of public administration from Harvard University’s Kennedy School of Government, a master of science in international security and foreign policy from Georgetown University, and a bachelor of art in political science from McGill University.
 She is also a leadership development practitioner with a focus on Adaptive Leadership, Public Narrative & Community Organizing.
 Merissa speaks Arabic and French.